Uiyx/kittenvim/README.md

 # kittenvim
-Neovim config for cat* (Including by not limited to: catgirls, catboys and catenbies)
+Neovim config for cat* (Including but not limited to: catgirls, catboys and catenbies)